Jeffrey Goldberg: Prisoners: A Muslim and a Jew Across the Middle East Divide

 Prisoners: A Muslim and a Jew Across the Middle East Divide (New York: Knopf, 2006), describes Goldberg's experiences in Israel working at the Ketziot military prison camp as well as his dialogue with Rafiq, a prisoner whom Goldberg would later befriend in Washington, DC.

 The New York Times, The Washington Post, and the Los Angeles Times named it one of the best books of 2006.

 The Los Angeles Times critic wrote, "Realization of the humanity of the 'other' is at the heart of New Yorker magazine correspondent Jeffrey Goldberg's sharply observed and beautifully written memoir."
 The New York Times critic wrote, Mr. Goldberg, a talented and ambitious writer for the New Yorker ... takes an engagingly personal approach to the issue in his story of a quest for mutual understanding with a Palestinian activist who had been his prisoner...
 For the bittersweet complexity of that moment, offered in the context of all that has preceded it, this is a genuinely admirable book.

 The Washington Post review of the book noted, "Prisoners is Jeffrey Goldberg's sensitive, forthright and perceptive account of his years as a soldier and journalist in Israel—and of his long-running conversation with a Palestinian whom he once kept under lock and key.
 It is a forceful reminder of how rewarding, and how difficult, discourse between Israelis and Palestinians can be."
 CBS News critic wrote, There is no shortage of histories, polemics and policy manuals about the Middle East.
 An honest but complex story, from what happens to be a personal perspective that many Americans can at least conjure, is a rarer opportunity for insight.
 And that is what Jeffrey Goldberg, a reporter for The New Yorker, delivers in Prisoners.
 To those of us who have followed Jeffrey Goldberg's reporting on the Muslim world, the publication of his first book is cause for real pleasure... because his writing on the subject has always been exceptional: wise, unpretentious, and at times, unexpectedly funny.

 Boris Kachka, a contributing editor for New York magazine, interviewed Goldberg in October 2006 about Prisoners in addition to other issues pertaining to journalism and the Middle East.

 Personal life

-Goldberg lives in Washington, D.C., with his wife, Pamela (née Ress) Reeves.
+Goldberg lives in Washington, D.C., with his wife, Pamela Ress Reeves.
 They have three children.